colossus9/colossus9.github.io/content.md

 There are multiple ChatOps tools available, I have personally used Slack and Flowdock frequently.

 Documentation is another key aspect of my work.
 I claim to have exceptional technical and non-technical writing abilities, and constantly apply writing to everything I do.
 This includes how-to's, implementation steps, training material, etc. Lately I have focused on writing Markdown-formatted documents on our internal GitHub Enterprise instance.
-I have written many technical documents, including:

-- GitHub in the Enterprise
-- Benefits of Social Coding
-- Technical Implementation change records for both monolithic- and microservice-oriented applications
-- Misc...